 Dr. Stephen Robinson is a career educator with a global focus.
-He has served in universities, independent schools, foreign bilingual school system, and a variety of consultation roles.
+He has served in universities, independent schools, a foreign bilingual school system, and a variety of consultation roles.

-Over the past four years, Stephen has participated in the Education Reimagined project of the Convergence Center for Policy Resolution.
+Over the past five years, Stephen has participated in the Education Reimagined project of the Convergence Center for Policy Resolution.
 This project engaged 28 educational leaders from diverse backgrounds and positions to come together to create a Transformational Vision for Education in the United States.
 The Education Reimagined vision was published in September 2015 and he continues to serve on its advisory board.

-Stephen earned a bachelor of arts degree in religious studies and music from Bethany Nazarene College, where he competed successfully as an intercollegiate basketball player.
-He also earned his master of arts degree in general education from Southern Nazarene University and a doctor of philosophy in applied behavioral studies in education from Oklahoma State University.
+Stephen earned a Bachelor of Arts degree in religious studies and music from Bethany Nazarene College, where he competed successfully as an intercollegiate basketball player.
+He also earned his Master of Arts degree in general education from Southern Nazarene University and a Doctor of Philosophy in applied behavioral studies in education from Oklahoma State University.

 Post-doctoral studies have included Fulbright Fellowship, U.S. – German International Education Administrators Program, Germany; Wharton-IRHE Executive Education Program for the Knight Collaborative, The Wharton School, University of Pennsylvania; Institute for Independent School Leaders, Harvard Graduate School of Education, Harvard University; and the Leadership Development Program, Center for Creative Leadership.

 Stephen’s approach to education is summarized by his long-standing educational philosophy;